 Title:___________________________

-AEP ENERGY SERVICES, INC.

-By:____________________________

-Name:__________________________

-Title:___________________________

-ANNEX A
+ANNEX

 With respect to sales of Power by either Party to the other pursuant to an EOL Transaction, the following additional terms shall apply and be incorporated in each such EOL Transaction:

-A. The following provisions shall apply to EOL Transactions in which the Parties have selected a Floating Price:
+The following provisions shall apply to EOL Transactions in which the Parties have selected a Floating Price:

 Market Disruption.
-If a Market Disruption Event has occurred and is continuing during the Determination Period, the Floating Price for such Trading Day shall be determined pursuant to the index specified in the Transaction for the first Trading Day thereafter on which no Market Disruption Event exists; provided, however, if the Floating Price is not so determined within three (3) Business Days after the first Trading Day on which the Market Disruption Event occurred or existed, then the Parties shall negotiate in good faith to agree on a Floating Price (or a method for determining a Floating Price), and if the Parties have not so agreed on or before the twelfth Business Day following the first Trading Day on which the Market Disruption Event occurred or existed, then the Floating Price shall be determined in good faith by EPMI, by taking the average of two of more dealer quotes.
+If a Market Disruption Event has occurred and is continuing during the Determination Period, the Floating Price for such Trading Day shall be determined pursuant to the index specified in the Transaction for the first Trading Day thereafter on which no Market Disruption Event exists; provided, however, if the Floating Price is not so determined within three (3) Business Days after the first Trading Day on which the Market Disruption Event occurred or existed, then the Parties shall negotiate in good faith to agree on a Floating Price (or a method for determining a Floating Price), and if the Parties have not so agreed on or before the twelfth Business Day following the first Trading Day on which the Market Disruption Event occurred or existed, then the Floating Price shall be determined in good faith by the Parties by taking the average of two of more dealer quotes.

 “Determination Period” means each calendar month during the term of the relevant Transaction; provided that if the term of the Transaction is less than one calendar month the Determination Period shall be the term of the Transaction.